Health & Safety

 Before your departure onto our program, you will be required to complete our electronic Essential Information Form which includes:

 Next of Kin Details

-Please fill out your Emergency Contact Details on our Terms and Conditions form to ensure that our Support Teams in China are able to reach your Next of Kin in case of emergency.
+Please fill out your Emergency Contact Details on the Essential Information form to ensure that our Teams are able to reach your Next of Kin in case of emergency.
 We do not expect our interns to ever be in such a situation, but we do require the information as a matter of preparation.

 For purposes of Health and Safety it is important that we are made aware of any pre-existing medical conditions, and/or medication you are currently prescribed/taking.
-This allows our Support Teams in China to best assist you throughout your time on our programs.
+This allows our Teams to best assist you throughout your time on our programs.

-We require that all interns take out travel insurance for the duration of their time in China with CRCC Asia.
+We require that all interns take out travel insurance for the duration of their program.
 For more information about this policy please visit our Travel Insurance page for details about recommended insurance providers for your region.

 China Internship + Travel Program Terms and Conditions

 For interns taking part in our China Internship + Travel Program they should also review our Travel Terms and Conditions which relate to the travel component of the program.